Hammarberg/c2/README.md

 ### Contributors
 John Hammarberg, Jocelyn Houle, Johan Samuelsson
 ## Build & Installation
-`make`

-VS2022 should also be able to build with the project file.

 Put the c2 executable root in your path.
 Make sure the lib/ directory is next to c2 and that a 64 bit compatible clang or gcc is in path.
-The later might not always be the case in Windows.
+The later might not always be the case for Windows.
 ### GNU/Linux/BSD
+`make`
 ### Windows
+When installing VS2022, make sure to check the ticker to also install clang if you don't already have it installed.
 # Usage
 ## Command line
 `c2 --help`